KiloLiuton/rustolators/README.md

-# Simulation of couple oscillators in Rust!
+# Simulation of coupled oscillators in Rust!